tedneward/Azgaarnoth/Classes/Sorcerer/Blood.md

 ## Bleed Magic
 *6th-level Blood Magic feature*

 You gain the ability to cast spells when you are wounded, turning the blood spilt from your veins into magic as you bleed.
-When you take slashing, bludgeoning, or piercing damage, or damage from a Blood spell you can spend 2 sorcery points and use your reaction to cast one spell that would normally require an action or bonus action to cast.
+When you take slashing, bludgeoning, or piercing damage, or damage from a *blood*-tagged spell you can spend 2 sorcery points and use your reaction to cast one spell that would normally require an action or bonus action to cast.
 You cast this spell after you take the damage.

 ```
 def level6(npc):
-    npc.traits.append("***Resistent Blood.*** You gain advantage on saving throws made to resist **Blood** spells and to resist poison.")
+    npc.traits.append("***Resistent Blood.*** You gain advantage on saving throws made to resist *blood*-tagged spells and to resist poison.")

     npc.reactions.append("***Bleed Magic.*** When you take slashing, bludgeoning, or piercing damage, or damage from a Blood spell, you spend 2 sorcery points to cast one spell that would normally require an action or bonus action to cast.
 You cast this spell after you take the damage.")
 ```